 Diplomatic missions and consular offices of the Republic of Croatia abroad

-Ministry of foreign affairs and european integrations of the Republic of Croatia:
+Ministry of foreign affairs and european affairs of the Republic of Croatia:

 Tel: +385 1 4569 964